 We traveled to Amsterdam for only 2 days.
 We spent the first one on the above walking tour and the second one in the Tulip Gardens.
 If you have more time at hand, you can as well take some awesome day trips from Amsterdam.
 Having said that, let us summarize some useful tips for you when visiting Amsterdam:

 - Amsterdam, the capital of Netherlands, is well connected with most of the other cities around the world through air ways, and most of the cities in Europe through rail and road as well.
 We arrived here from Paris.

 - Amsterdam Central is the central railway station in the city, located right near the old city, and is well connected with other railway stations.
 For instance, there is a train between Schiphol and Amsterdam Central every 10 minutes.

 - We visited here on the King’s day.
 Being a holiday, and a day of celebration, it was super crowded.
 Vehicles were not allowed on the major lanes.
 So, it was inconvenient to commute farther.
 So, if you want to do a thorough exploration of the city, chose a different day.
 Also, many shops, markets and places of interest are closed on Sunday, so avoid making a plan on Sunday for this kind of self guided Amsterdam city walking tour.

 - Wear comfortable shoes as there is a lot of walking to be done around.

 - Carry your own refill drinking water.
 It will be really expensive to buy bottled drinking water in this area.

 - There are plenty of cafes and restaurants on this route, so no need to worry about food.

 - In May beginning, it was still pretty cold there.
-So, we needed all our winter gears including gloves, caps and boots.
+Pack accordingly.